Provizanta/ansible-role-logstash/README.md

 Role Variables
 --------------

-    version: <string or int representing a version>
-    config_dir: <string, path of the dir containing pipeline configurations>
-    pipelines: <list of pipeline configurations>
-    plugins: <list of plugin names to be installed>
+These defaults are set in defaults/main.yml:

+    version: 6

+    pipelines: {}   # dict, key represents pipeline name, value is the string content of the pipeline configuration file

+    plugins: []

-    service: <service status>
+    service:
+      enabled: true
+      state: started

+Non-defaulted variables that can be set:

 Dependencies
 ------------